Tom Butts, PhD

 Mathematical competitions have always been dear to my heart since I participated in them as a student.
 I have been involved with the American Mathematical Competitions since 1980, serving as chair of AMC 8 competition for seven years in the 1980's and now on the Advisory Panel.
 In addition, I was a writer on the MATHCOUNTS Question Committee for three years and worked on several local competitions for many years.

-My favorite hobby is listening to and collecting OTR – old time radio.
-These shows first aired between the late 1930’s to the early 1960’s when dramatic radio ceased to exist and gave way to the present music and talk formats.
+My favorite hobby is listening to and collecting OTR (old time radio) and watching old movies.
+These radio shows originally aired from the late 1930’s to the early 1960’s when dramatic radio ceased to exist and gave way to the present music and talk formats.